A-freedom/LazyDot/README.md

 **LazyDot** **explicitly tracks** your dotfiles, keeping your environment consistent and portable across machines.
 It’s simple: you add files → LazyDot manages them → No surprises.

 ---

+## Philosophy

+LazyDot follows the Unix philosophy: **Do one thing, and do it well.**
+- Lazydot manages dotfiles by explicitly tracking and syncing them using a configuration file.
+- Features outside this narrow scope (e.g., automatic discovery, file encryption, template generation) will **never** be implemented.
+- Lazydot prioritizes clarity, simplicity, and reliability over feature bloat.

+---